United States presidential debates: 1980 and 1984 presidential debates

+1992 presidential debates

-The year 1992 featured the first debate involving both major-party candidates and a third-party candidate, billionaire Ross Perot running against President Bush and the Democrat nominee Governor Bill Clinton.
-In that year, President Bush was criticized for his early hesitation to join the debates, and some described him as a "chicken."
+In 1992, the first debate was held involving both major party candidates and a third-party candidate, billionaire Ross Perot, running against President Bush and the Democratic nominee Governor Bill Clinton.
+That year, President Bush was criticized for his early hesitation to join the debates, and some described him as a "chicken".
 Furthermore, he was criticized for looking at his watch which aides initially said was meant to track if the other candidates were debating within their time limits but ultimately it was revealed that the president indeed was checking how much time was left in the debate.

 Moderators of nationally televised presidential debates have included Bernard Shaw, Bill Moyers, Jim Lehrer, and Barbara Walters.

+Presidential debates since 1992

 Saint Anselm College has hosted four primary debates throughout 2004 and 2008; it is a favorite for campaign stops and these national debates because of the college's history in the New Hampshire primary.

-Washington University in St. Louis, however, has hosted the presidential debates (organized by the Commission on Presidential Debates) three times (in 1992, 2000, and 2004), more than any other location prior to 2016, and it has been selected to host one of the 2016 debates.
+Washington University in St. Louis, however, has hosted the presidential debates (organized by the Commission on Presidential Debates) three times (in 1992, 2000, and 2004), more than any other location prior to 2016, and also hosted one of the 2016 debates.
 The university was also scheduled to host a debate in 1996, but it was later negotiated between the two presidential candidates to reduce the number of debates from three to two.
 The university hosted the only 2008 vice presidential debate, as well.

 Hofstra University, originally an alternate site, was named the host of the first presidential debate in 2016, after Wright State University withdrew with eight weeks remaining.
 This positioned Hofstra to be the only school to host presidential debates in three consecutive campaign cycles.
 Most of the presidential/vice presidential debates have been moderated by ABC, CBS, CNN, FOX, NBC, and/or PBS.
 PBS currently holds the record for the most debates at 16.

+The first presidential debate of 2024, between Donald Trump and Joe Biden, was the earliest presidential debate in American history, occurring on June 27, before either candidate was officially nominated.
+Biden's performance was widely criticized, a factor in his decision to end his campaign.